rubrikinc/rubrik-powershell-sdk/docs/powershell/cmdlets/New-RscQueryMisc.md

 - There are 5 arguments.
     - first - System.Int32: Returns the first n elements from the list.
-    - after - System.String: Returns the elements in the list that come after the specified cursor.
+    - after - System.String: Returns the elements in the list that occur after the specified cursor.
     - last - System.Int32: Returns the last n elements from the list.
     - before - System.String: Returns the elements in the list that come before the specified cursor.
     - filter - HelpContentSnippetsFilterInput: Filter for help content snippets.
 - Returns HelpContentSnippetConnection.
 ### hierarchyobject
 - There are 2 arguments.
-    - fid - System.String: The Rubrik UUID for the object.
+    - fid - System.String: Rubrik UUID for the object.
     - workloadHierarchy - WorkloadLevelHierarchy: Each enumeration value represents the hierarchy of a specific workload type for RBAC and SLA Domain assignments.
-The None value represents the hierarchy of all workload types.
+A value of 'None' represents the hierarchy of all workload types.
 - Returns HierarchyObject.
 ### hierarchyobjects
 - There are 2 arguments.
     - fids - list of System.Strings: The Rubrik UUIDs for the objects.
-    - filter - list of Filters: The hierarchy object filter.
+    - filter - list of Filters: Hierarchy object filter.
 - Returns list of HierarchyObjects.
 ### installedversionlist
 - The installedversionlist subcommand takes no arguments.